Skip to Content

 During the summer months, we eat a lot of ice cream and drink a lot of iced coffee recipes (don't believe me?
 Click this link to get my recipe for my Coldbrew coffee concentrate).

-Because of that, I am always looking for yummy homemade sauces I can make that will compliment my favorite desserts.
-That's where this delicious easy homemade hot fudge sauce comes in!
+Because of that, I am always looking for yummy homemade sauces I can make that will complement my favorite desserts.
+That's where this delicious easy homemade hot fudge recipe comes in!

-When my kids were little, we did not have a lot of money to splurge on things at the store like Hershey's fudge.
+When my kids were little, we did not have a lot of money to splurge on things at the grocery store like Hershey's Chocolate Syrup.
 We only had a certain amount of money that we could spend and a lot of times, I had to leave the Hershey's on the shelf.
+It broke my heart to not be able to let my kids have some of the things they wanted.
+So, I set out to find ways to make those things.

-But in my pantry, I always had sugar and cocoa, so I set out to find a way to make this fudge sauce/syrup at home — and I did just that!
+In my pantry, I always had sugar cocoa, and other simple ingredients, so I set out to find a way to make this fudge sauce/syrup at home — and I did just that!
+This new recipe will knock your socks off!

-How to Make Your Own Easy Homemade Hot Fudge Sauce
+How to Make An Easy Hot Fudge Sauce

-This sauce comes together so quickly and is the perfect combo for anything — to make chocolate milk, to put over ice cream, to put in your coffee, to dip strawberries in.
+This is the best hot fudge sauce and it comes together so quickly.
+It's the perfect combo for anything — to make chocolate milk, to put over ice cream sundaes, in a bowl of vanilla ice cream, to put in your coffee, to dip strawberries in.
+You could even drizzle it over an ice cream cake!

-In your pan you are going to mix together the following items —
+In your pan you are going to mix the following items —

 • 1/3 cup unsalted butter